Discover Your Library – LibrarySearch Top Ten Tips

 (6) Click on the book title to see where the book can be found in the library.
 Not sure how to use a classmark?
 Follow our step by step guide https://www.canterbury.ac.uk/library/images/find-your-book-on-the-shelf.png

 (9) Use Find e-journals by title and Find Databases A-Z to find more resources.
 Have a look at our subject guides to find out which databases are most relevant for your subject area.
 We have created guides for the most used databases.
-These are easily accessed from the Find Databases A-Z look for the red “Guide (PDF)” buttons.
+These are easily accessed from the Find Databases A-Z look for the red “Guide” buttons or visit our A-Z listing.